yzdxs/learn-anything/readme.md

 - I also add ❌ to mark certain videos or articles as unfinished
 	- and  ✔ to mark article / video as watched or read
 	- ✨ is same as ✔ in that I read / watched it but also liked it
-- and mark ⭐ as memorable nodes
-	- usually when annotating books
 - I also use 🔎 to represent figures
 	- again usually used when annotating books
 	- like in the example below